sifytul/quiz-app-frontend/README.md

 # mcq-test-app
-A minimalistic react test app for the teaching purpose
+A minimalistic react test app for the teaching purpose using **react and typescript**.

 ### This includes a list of topics and some lorem ipsum quizes